MurrayEfford/armatest/README.md

 R package to demonstrate issue in RcppArmadillo with element-wise arma::exp() when used with parallel FORK clusters on Unix after non-parallel call.

-May be install with --
+May be installed with --

 devtools::install_github("MurrayEfford/armatest")